Run among the wonders of the North Shore

 “Our world and much of our lives are automated, rushed and unnatural — running… gives us the ability to connect with ourselves and our history as part of the animal kingdom in a way most people do not get to experience.”SHTA Volunteer Crew Leader John Storkamp, on running 100 miles along the SHT

 Trail runners love the Superior Hiking Trail.
-It is challenging, stimulating, accessible at scores of points.
+It is challenging, stimulating, and accessible throughout the North Shore.
 Run just a mile on the SHT, whether it’s in the heart of Duluth or on the sharp-edged ridges high above Lake Superior, you will be, at once, tested and exhilarated.

-Use the Trail Sections section of this website to research trail sections and find trailhead parking areas.
-If you plan to run the Trail often you may want to purchase the “Guide to the Superior Hiking Trail.”
-This useful guide has a mile-by-mile description of the trail with information about the trail route as well as scenic features along the way, while the databook is a pocket-sized companion well-suited to carry with you on Trail.
-(Don’t run too fast though; you may miss these points of interest.)
+If you plan to run the Trail often you may want to purchase the Superior Hiking Trail Guidebook or the Superior Hiking Trail Databook.
+The guidebook provides useful mile-by-mile description of the Trail with information about the Trail route as well as scenic features along the way, while the databook is a pocket-sized companion well-suited to carry with you on Trail.
+(Don’t run too fast, though; you may miss these points of interest.)

 - Trailhead signs give basic mileage information including distances to campsites and the next trailhead.

-- The trail goes across over 60 parcels of private land; many of these properties are not marked as private land.
-Respect private landowners’ rights by staying on the trail.
+- The Trail crosses many parcels of private land, and some of these properties are not marked as private land.
+Respect private landowners’ rights by staying on the Trail.

 If you are organizing or hosting a trail race, please use our Trail Use Notification Form to let us know your plans.
 Please note a certificate of liability insurance is required.
 Visit the Groups or Events of 8+ People page for more information.